 While it might be easy to dismiss snoring as an annoying habit, it might actually be an indicator of something more serious.
 When you snore, it might actually mean that your body is not getting enough oxygen while it sleeps.
 It’s one of the most common symptoms of sleep apnea that you should not ignore.
 Snoring is also a contributor to fighting between couples and can even lead to divorce.
-If you snore at night, learn more about sleep apnea below.
-Smile On Dental Studio in St. Louis offers snoring treatments that will help you stop snoring for good and wake up feeling refreshed.
+If you snore at night, Smile On Dental Studio in St. Louis offers snoring treatments that will help you stop snoring for good and wake up feeling refreshed.

 If you are tired of your snoring (or your partner’s), don’t try store-bought remedies that don’t work.
 Please call (314) 678-7876 today for an appointment with sleep dentist Dr. Chris Hill at Smile On Dental Studio.